ThrowTheSwitch/Ceedling/CONTRIBUTING.md

 👍🎉 _First off, thanks for taking the time to contribute!_ 🎉👍

-The following is a set of guidelines for contributing to any of ThrowTheSwitch.org's projects or the website itself, hosted at throwtheswitch.org or ThrowTheSwith's organization on GitHub.
+The following is a set of guidelines for contributing to any of ThrowTheSwitch.org's projects or the website itself, hosted at throwtheswitch.org or ThrowTheSwitch's organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### Table Of Contents